 Family history and genetics: If two or more relatives from the same side of your family have had ovarian cancer under the age of 50, or there has been more than one case of ovarian and breast cancer in your family, you may have a higher risk of developing ovarian cancer.

 This is because you may have inherited a BRCA1/2 gene mutation.
 BRCA1/2 gene mutations are associated with an up to 60% chance of developing ovarian cancer.
 You can visit our BRCA hub for all the information, advice and support you need about BRCA1/2 gene mutations.
+The hub also contains our Hereditary Cancer Risk Tool to assess whether your family history puts you at risk of developing ovarian cancer.

 Age: Ovarian cancer has a strong association with age.
 Currently around 84% of cases are diagnosed in women over the age of 50, and more than half of all cases in women over 65.
 It is however important to remember that a women can get ovarian cancer at any age so women of all ages should be symptom aware.